AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ### User Login

-Once the user has signed up, next step is to have them log in to you app.
+Once the user has signed up, next step is to have them log in to your app.
 The image below shows the Xcode setup to do the same, followed by code snippet for user login (note that the username you enter is case sensitive).

 <!--a target="_blank" href="http://i.imgur.com/DEKJjP0.png"><img src="http://i.imgur.com/DEKJjP0.png" alt="Parse User Login" width="750"/></a-->